shamba-admin/shamba/readme.md

 ```

 ### Docker Installation

 # [OLD] Small-Holder Agriculture Mitigation Benefit Assessment (SHAMBA) project. version 1.1

 The shamba tool [user guide](docs/user-guide.md) has detailed instructions on how to install and use the SHAMBA tool.

 The model_documentation folder contains the detailed scientific description of the model, as well documentation on how to implement the Plan Vivo Approved Approach for using SHAMBA.

-View the `shamba_cl.py` file in a Python IDE for details on how to run SHAMBA with the excel_data_input_templates.
+View the `shamba_cl.py` file in a Python IDE for details on how to run SHAMBA with the data-input-templates.
 The script is already set up to run with the example with the è `example_SHAMBA_input_output_uganda_tech_spec.xlsx` file.

 ## Community